gotthardp/lorawan-server/doc/Connectors.md

  - **Publish Uplinks** to a URL pattern starting with a slash, e.g. '/ws/uplink/{devaddr}'
  - **Publish Events** to another URL pattern, e.g. '/ws/events/{devaddr}'

+HTTP Basic authentication is supported.
+On the Authentication tab you may set the *Name* and *Password/Key* that shall be verified by the server.

 The patterns may have any structure (doesn't have to start with `/ws`), but must be unique across the entire server, including the web-admin itself.